(A pdf version of this policy is available for download here)

 (b)(i) Employment, office, trade, profession or vocation – Any employment, office, trade, profession or vocation carried on for profit or gain

 (b)(ii) Sponsorship – Any payment or provision of any other financial benefit (other than from the relevant authority) made or provided within the relevant period in respect of any expenses incurred by you in carrying out your duties as a member, or towards the election expenses of you.
-This includes any payment or financial benefit from a trade union within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992
+This includes any payment or financial benefit from a trade union as defined above

 (b)(iii) Contracts – Any contract which is made between the relevant person (or a body which in which the relevant person has a beneficial interest) and the relevant authority under which goods and services are to be provided or works are to be executed and which has not been fully discharged

 (b)(iv) Land – Any beneficial interest in land which is within the area of the relevant authority

 (b)(v) Licences – Any licence (alone or jointly with others) to occupy land in the area of the relevant authority for a month or longer